-Kick off by staining any rails or balustrades on your decking.
+Kick off by staining any rails or barriers on your decking.
 If you start at the top and work downwards, you can brush out any drips as you progress.

 When Should You Stain Your Decking?

-Many people don’t think about freshening up their garden until the weather starts to pick up.
-Thoughts of firing up the BBQ and inviting friends over for dinner and drinks often prompts action.
+Many people don’t think about freshening up their gardens until the weather picks up—thoughts of firing up the BBQ and inviting friends over for dinner and drinks often prompt action.

-Working in the rain is an obvious no-no. The stain will wash away before it has had chance to take.
-Although avoiding the rain is tough in some countries, watch the forecast.
+Working in the rain is an obvious no-no. The stain will wash away before it has had a chance to take.
+Although avoiding the rain is challenging in some countries, watch the forecast.
 Be patient.
-Don’t waste your time and effort by trying to get this done in the rain.
+Don’t waste your time and effort trying to get this done in the rain.